Best E-Collar for GSPs in 2026 — What Actually Works in the Field

 For fast-moving dogs like GSPs, this matters.

-Many e-collars work fine for one dog, but the Sport PRO can be expanded to three dogs with additional collars.
+Many e-collars work fine for one dog, but the 1900X can be expanded to multiple dogs with additional collars.
 That makes it a smart long-term investment if:

 • You plan to add another dog later